IM LS6: 2024 facelift

 On 26 September 2024, IM released an updated version of the LS6 with an updated powertrain and new features while retaining the previous exterior and interior design.
-It features the addition of the Lizard Digital Chassis system first introduced in the IM L6, which is a electronic stability control system which integrates the vehicle's rear-wheel steering, air suspension and continuous damping control.
+It features the addition of the Lizard Digital Chassis system first introduced in the IM L6, which is an electronic stability control system which integrates the vehicle's rear-wheel steering, air suspension and continuous damping control.
 It allows the LS6 to achieve a moose test speed of 82.7 km/h, and comes standard on all models.
 Also standard is the IM AD 3.0 ADAS system, which supports supervised urban autonomous driving and autonomous parking without the need for high-resolution maps, which utilizes a single LiDAR and Nvidia Orin chip.
-The front passenger seat can now recline 121-degrees into a 'zero gravity' mode, which can alternatively be used as a chaise lounge for the rear seats.
+The front passenger seat can now recline 121-degrees into a 'zero gravity' mode, which can alternatively be used as a chaise longue for the rear seats.
 The infotainment system has been upgraded to the Snapdragon 8295P SoC and now supports Carlink and HiCar.
+The LS6 receives an optional ceiling-mounted 17.3-inch 3K-resolution rear entertainment display.